INTO THE LIGHT

 Audiences have been surprised and delighted to learn about and to hear so much music, of such high quality, that is completely new to them.
 It is always a great thrill to discover something beautiful that may have existed for a long time, but that is new to the discoverer.
 Exploring this unfamiliar world with Kathryn Mishell as guide is a weekly adventure to which many listeners look forward, because it is not only the composer who is being brought into the light; it is also the listener.

-As producer of Into the Light, Kathryn Mishell is the winner of a 2008 Communicator Award of Distinction.
-The Communicator Award is an international competition which honors excellence in audio communications.
-She is also the proud recipient of Gracie Awards for 2010, 2009, and for 2007, recognizing exemplary programming created for women, by women and about women in all facets of electronic media, as well as individuals who have made contributions to the industry.
-She also received the Communicator Award of Distinction for 2003 and 2004, and an Honorable Mention for 2005.
+As producer of Into the Light, Kathryn Mishell is proud recipient of Gracie Awards for 2010, 2009, and for 2007, recognizing exemplary programming created for women, by women and about women in all facets of electronic media, as well as individuals who have made contributions to the industry.
+She also received the Communicator Award of Distinction in 2003, 2004, and 2008.

 Bring Into the Light to your local station